retr0reg/Cycle-Kernel/README.md

 ---- **A Iot Bike system based on RaspberryPi, Arduino**
 ## 0x1 What is This?
-Cyclic 's Kernel is an independent System With self-producing energy iot Web control, The system 's Energy Source is a 12V6W Generater.
-And The Voltage, Current is not cocerned, Now, I will introduce those stuff to You
+Cyclic 's Kernel is an independent System With self-producing energy iot Web control, The system 's Energy Source came from a 12V6W Generater.
+Now, I will introduce those stuff to You
 [Plan.pdf](https://github.com/DDizzzy79/ScienceFair/files/7633868/default.pdf)
 Also, for a extra info, Lots of our code is based on lots of thoughts on internet
 ## 0x2 Basic plans